Engelch/ConfigShell/lib/tests/version.sh/README.md

 ### Other output

 Other output must not begin with `ok:`, `ERRROR:`, or `FAIL:`.
 This output shall be minimised and best not existing.

+## Running individual tests

+To run a single test of tests, do the following:

+1. `cd ...` to the directory of the tests.
+2. Execute the `test.sh` script(s) in this directory.

 ## Example Output